EvitanRelta/firma-tech-markdowns/README.md

 ## `CONFIG_credentials.js`
 > Contains the const `credentials` (type:`dict`), which contains the Google Cloud credentials.

-This project requires the credentials of a service account that has permissions to request for predictions. _(specifically `ml.models.predict` and `ml.versions.predict` as documented in [README.md](README.md#readme-permissions))_
+This project requires the credentials of a service account that has permissions to request for predictions. _(specifically `ml.models.predict` and `ml.versions.predict` as documented in [README.md - Setting up > Step 1: Getting Google Cloud credentials](README.md#readme-permissions))_
 <br>Credentials can be obtained via: <a href='https://console.cloud.google.com/apis/credentials'>https://console.cloud.google.com/apis/credentials</a>
 <br>[(Detailed instructions found in `README.md`)](README.md#Step-1-Getting-Google-Cloud-credentials-back-to-contents)